Dragan Tanasijević: Biography

 Tanasijević started his photography career in year 1973, with his exhibitions starting in 1978.
 He acquired his artistic, technical, and technological knowledge by being part of the Photo Union of Yugoslavia (Foto Savez Jugoslavije) where he also obtained his qualifications as an instructor and teacher of photography in 1980.
 Two years later in 1982, he acquired his master's degree in photography.
 Tanasjević also became part of the ULUPUDS in 1987, and later an independent artist, in 1991.
 During his involvement in ULUPUDS, he was the president of the Photography section starting from 12 October 1995 until 11 November 1997.
 He is also present in the lexicon "Who is who in Serbia".

 Dragan earned his title of a prominent author on 24 October 2002.
 Throughout his career development as a photographer, he saw the portrait as the ultimate challenge and a way of creative investigation.

 He was ordained status of a deacon on holiday of the Holly great martyr Prokopius on 21 of July 2008 in Cathedral, and served since 31 of March in the same year in the Informational service of Serbian Orthodox Church in Serbian Partiarchy in Belgrade.

 He was lightwriting travelling in different countries: France, Germany, England, Switzerland, Italy, Austria, Spain, Hunguary, Romania, Bulgaria, Greece, Turkey, Malta, Tunis, Izrael, Jordan, Sri Lanka, (Ceylon), some of which were study trips: Corsica (France, 1987), Sri Lanka (1992), Venecia (Italy, 1993), the Holy Mountain (Sveta Gora, Greece since 1994 to nowadays), Jerusalim (Izrael, 2009).
 He also realised study trips in Monastery of Holly Dechany (1995-1999).

+For his original protrairs posed His Holliness Patryarch Serbian, Patryarch German (1985), Patryarch Paul (1994), Patryarch Irinej (2010).

+In his atelier he lightwrote portraits of regular, unordinary and foreign members of Serbian Academy of Sciences and Arts for necessities of the bibliography department of this facility, from 1995. to 2010.

+He portrayed prince Thomislav, princess Yelysaveta, princess Margaryta in his atelier, as well as on Oplenac, from year 1999 until 2001.

+In the last 39 years working in photography, he took part in over 880 collective exhibitions both locally and abroad and received over 90 awards and 130 acknowledgements, diplomas and thank you notes; he held a total of 56 exhibitions independently.
+In the time frame from 1994 until 2009 he arranged over 100 projections of dyapositives (slide projections) locally and abroad about the Holy Mountain Atonska and Monastery of Hylandar.
+He also took part in conception and evaluation of a great number of topical exhibitions locally and internationally.

+He is a permanent collaborator of the magazine Orthodoxy, Bell of Holly Sava since 2007 (ser.
+Svetosavsko zvnoce), Orthodox Catychete (Katiheta) also since 2007, Official messenger (Službeni glasnik), beside other official web presentations made by the Cathedral and Serbian Orthodox Church (SPC).
+He is also a member of the Journalist community of Serbia.

+His photographs represent an artistic experience of the personality traits of the people he portrays.